Remote Sensing Systems: Satellite Temperature Record

-I would have to say that the surface data seems that it's more accurate, because a number of groups analyze the surface data, including some who set out to prove the other ones wrong, and they all get more or less the same answer.
+I would have to say that the surface data seems more accurate because several groups analyze it, including some who set out to prove the others wrong, and they all get more or less the same answer.

-In June 2017, version 4 of the TLT was released and this substantially revised upwards the trend from 1979 by 36% from .135K per decade to .184K per decade.
+In June 2017, version 4 of the TLT was released, and this substantially revised the trend from 1979 by 36%, from .135K per decade to .184K per decade.

 Atmospheric measurements taken by a different satellite measurement technique, the Atmospheric Infrared Sounder on the Aqua satellite launched in 2002, show close agreement with surface data.